Caring For Your Baby

 Hand Hygiene is important

-Postnatal classes are conducted during your stay, including breastfeeding, early parenting, postnatal exercise classes as well as baby bathing demonstrations.
-Specific class details will be provided in your room.
-Read more
+Postnatal classes are conducted during your stay, including breastfeeding, transition from hospital to home, postnatal physiotherapy classes, baby massage as well as daily baby bathing demonstrations.
+Specific class details will be provided in your room, read more.

 24 Hour Maternity Education Channel